sftpplus/sftpplus-docs/src/doc_source/configuration-identity/roles.rst

     This defines the permissions available to administrators associated to this role.

-    When this option is empty, the role has full access to the web manager.
+    When this is `empty`, the role has full administrative permissions.

     The option is defined as a list of one or more definitions of permissions, with one definition per line.